martinrybak/property_change_notifier/README.md

 }
 ```

-### Listen to a single property only
+### Listening to a single property
-Update existing listeners by passing in an additional parameter containing the property name you wish to observe, wrapped in an [Iterable](https://api.dartlang.org/stable/2.4.0/dart-core/Iterable-class.html) (typically a [List](https://api.dartlang.org/stable/2.4.0/dart-core/List-class.html)):
+When creating a listener, provide an additional parameter containing the property name you wish to observe, wrapped in an [Iterable](https://api.dartlang.org/stable/2.4.0/dart-core/Iterable-class.html) (typically a [List](https://api.dartlang.org/stable/2.4.0/dart-core/List-class.html)):

 ```
 final model = Foo();